BBVA/kapow/spec/README.md

 Because we think that:

-- UNIX is great and we love it
+- UNIX® is great and we love it
-- The UNIX shell is great
+- The UNIX® shell is great
 - HTTP interfaces are convenient and everywhere
 - CGI is not a good way to mix them